Investigation of Title

 "Agriculturist" means a person who cultivates the land personally.
 However land is heritable immovable property, so any person belongs to any family holding land any where in India for the above purposes is agriculturist.

 Some people are buying farm land with keeping main object in mind to construct bungalow.
 It is to be noted that farm house means dwelling place on a farm and it is not rich mans weekend bungalow property.
 In case of farm house plot scheme collector's permission is required to obtain.
 On Government level there cannot be any scheme like “farm house plot scheme”.
-Collector is granting permission for subdivision of land for horticulture purpose.
-Further organized development similar to non-agricultural plot scheme is possible subject to conditions impose in Regional Plan and also Minimum size of farm house plot shall not be less than 1 acre.
+Collector is granting permission for subdivision of land for horticulture purpose after taking advice from Asst.
+Director Town Planning of district level.
+Minimum size of farm house plot shall not be less than 1 acre.
 Intention to give permission for constructing farm building is given in the MLR Code 1966.

 While purchasing the land abutting to road most of the buyers are considering physical width of the road and not the actual width of the road and when question of road widening comes into the picture, they are required to hand over big portion of land to the Government at nominal price.
 Actual width of the road depends on name of the road.
 Before purchasing any land buyer should know rules and regulations for the development of the lands abutting to roads.
 The Bombay Highways Act empowers The State Government to declare any road, way or land to be a highway and classify it as a State Highway, Major District Road, Other District Road; or a Village Road.
 When development takes place linearly along a highway with direct access to the highway it is called “Ribbon Development"